mikaku/Fiwix/README.md

  - i386 processor or higher.
  - 3MB of RAM memory (128MB recommended).
  - IDE/ATAPI CD-ROM or floppy disk (3.5", 1.44MB).
- - 500MB ATA hard disk (1GB recommended).
+ - 1GB ATA hard disk.

 Please keep in mind that this is a kernel in its very early stages and may well have serious bugs and broken features which have not yet been identified or resolved.